tskit-dev/tutorials/docs/wfforward.md

 A sub-section titled "Gory details" will attempt to unpack a complex piece of code.
 Usually, this will be a discussion of implementation details that have to do with corner cases of stochastic simulations.
 These can probably be skipped be skipped by most readers most of the time but will hopefully be useful to someone.

+## Design note

+For examples where simplification happens at regular intervals, we make use of temporary containers for nodes and mutations.
+Strictly speaking, we can avoid this when working entirely in Python.
+However, if writing a simulation in C or C++ and sending the data to `msprime` or to the `tskit` C API, these temporary containers will be either very handy and/or required.

 ```python
 %matplotlib inline